-Brian and Elizabeth, the co-founders of HistoryView.org, came up with the idea when Brian was a real estate photographer after he created a virtual tour of a historic home he was selling.
-Liz, a teacher, recognized the educational potential for virtual tours.
+The visionary co-founders behind HistoryView.org, Brian and Elizabeth, birthed the idea during Brian’s tenure as a real estate photographer when he crafted a virtual tour for a historic home he was selling.
+Elizabeth, a teacher, immediately recognized the educational potential of such virtual tours.

-“I showed her the virtual tour and she looked at me and said ‘you know, we should make field trips out of this’,” Brian said.
+“I showed her the virtual tour, and she looked at me and said, ‘you know, we should make field trips out of this,'” recalled Brian.
 “The next day, we formed a Delaware corporation.”

-“This is one of the spaces that we’re excited about putting on HistoryView because it’s a historic tourist location and I think it’s kind of a kitschy, fun way to start in Texas,” Hickman said.
+“This is one of the spaces that we’re excited about putting on HistoryView because it’s a historic tourist location, and I think it’s kind of a kitschy, fun way to start in Texas,” Hickman explained.

-For now, their focus is on the Dallas area, where the company is headquartered.
-However, they hope to start capturing as much of Texas as possible.
+While their current focus is on the Dallas area, where Metroplex360 is headquartered, the grand ambition is to capture as much of Texas as possible.

-“I think it’ll almost be like a strange little addiction of ours,” Hickman said.
+“I think it’ll almost be like a strange little addiction of ours,” Hickman added with a chuckle.
 “We want to go spend all day 3D-scanning historical places.
 At least, that’s what I hope.”

-Nicholas Clayton, a special education teacher in Victorville, California, said the virtual tours benefit his class is more ways than one.
+Nicholas Clayton, a special education teacher in Victorville, California, attested to the myriad benefits of virtual tours in his classroom.

-“I’m a big nerd and techie so I think that I go to the technology first and foremost and I think that it becomes a better experience for me as a teacher as well,” Clayton said.
+“I’m a big nerd and techie, so I think that I go to the technology first and foremost, and I think that it becomes a better experience for me as a teacher as well,” Clayton shared.

 “Students don’t like to read.
-But then we put them in the VR headsets and they go to the Rosa Parks Museum and they start reading off the wall and asking ‘did MLK really say that quote?’,” Brian said.
+But then we put them in the VR headsets, and they go to the Rosa Parks Museum, and they start reading off the wall and asking ‘did MLK really say that quote?'”
+Brian recounted.
 “So it’s like we’re able to trick them into learning.”